 The City of Melbourne welcomes community and stakeholder attendance and participation at Council and committee meetings.
 Members of the public can make submissions to the Council or a committee on matters listed on meeting agendas.
 A register of public submissions made under section 223 of the Local Government Act is available for viewing at the City of Melbourne's offices.

-Records of meetings, meeting dates and times and information on how to interact with Council can be found on the City of Melbourne website: melbourne.vic.gov.au.
+Records of meetings, meeting dates and times and information on how to interact with the Council is available on the City of Melbourne website at www.melbourne.vic.gov.au.